 You can add multiple URL endpoints and control which origins are accessible over which URL endpoint.
 You can create a one-to-one mapping between origin and URL endpoints or add multiple websites (origins) behind a single URL endpoint.

 Here are the steps to add a new URL endpoint:

-Go to the external storage in your ImageKit.io dashboard, and under the URL-endpoints section, click on the "Add origin" button.
+Go to the URL Patterns section in your ImageKit.io dashboard, and click on the "Add New URL Pattern" button.

 Fill the identifier field.
 It will become part of the URL endpoint.
-So, supposing you want to create a URL-endpoint just to access product images bucket, and you want it to be like
+So, suppose you want to create a URL-endpoint just to access product images bucket, and you want it to be like

 https://ik.imagekit.io/your_imagekit_id/product-images/ , then enter product-images in this field.

 Enter a description.
 This is just for you to add a note for the URL endpoint and will appear in the list of endpoints.

 Now define the sequence of origins for this URL endpoint.

 The first origin is always ImageKit.io Media Library (or internal cache) and cannot be changed.

 Choose the second origin, which would be our Product images bucket.